 At the beginning of the year, the KDE project introduced something new.
-It was about Plasma Bigscreen, which was basically how they imagine smart TV software should look like.
+It was about Bigscreen Plasma, which was basically how they imagine smart TV software should look like.
 That was in March, and we haven't heard from that project again until a few hours ago, when have launched a second beta.
 It is not a very important update, but it makes us think that, although its development lags behind other projects such as Plasma Mobile, they are still going ahead with it.

 In the list of changes, three stand out.
 The first one is that it includes official support for the Raspberry Pi 4, a bit late from my point of view.
 The second is that they have updated kernel and firmware, which improves hardware support.
 Also noteworthy is the support for armhf.
 Below you have the News list that have arrived together with the second beta of Plasma Bigscreen.